 When you contract with a BPO or telemarketing company, you are hiring an agency to grow your business.

 Now, if you hire a company to make your phone calls only, the level of consultancy is low.
 But, if you’re hiring a company to provide advice, build, or optimize your processes as well, things go deeper.
 For your benefit, you should execute this engagement with the highest level of care.
-Otherwise, you can end up losing thousands of dollars (or more) and time during a critical period when your company needs every bit of traction it can get.
+Otherwise, you lose thousands of dollars (or more) and time during a critical period when your company needs every bit of traction it can get.

 Since an agency is paid by project or time, a professional one will always strive to work with directness and efficiency.
 For this reason, you might find consultants or firm account managers to be overly pragmatic.
 This doesn’t mean they shouldn’t be friendly or fun to work with, but they need to be results-focused and won’t have a ton of time to be focused on anything but the goals at hand.
 You may also find that they have a quick fallback game, but I promise that this is only due to their desire to see you gain that traction we mentioned before.
 If they see the trajectory to the goal going wayward, they should help you get back on track quickly.